DonMikone/PyGEMASearch/README.md

 - **bezeichnung** (*str*): Instrumentation type.

 ## Notes
-- Ensure you have an active GEMA session before making API requests.
 - Use fuzzy search for better results when searching by title.
-- Handling errors properly ensures a smoother experience.

 # Example Usage of the Wrapper Classes